-The Anchorage International Film Festival (AIFF) is the largest film festival in Alaska.
-It was founded in 2001 in order to bring independent and international films to Anchorage, and to showcase the quality independent films made in Alaska.
-Our mission is to develop, promote, and sustain a film festival that supports new media and independent filmmaking in Alaska and around the world, while enriching cultural and entertainment opportunities for Alaskans.
+The Anchorage International Film Festival (AIFF) is the largest film festival in Alaska, founded in 2001 to bring independent and international films to Anchorage and showcase high-quality independent films made in Alaska.
+Our mission is to develop, promote, and sustain a film festival that supports new media and independent filmmaking in Alaska and around the world, enriching cultural and entertainment opportunities for Alaskans.

-The AIFF is a cosmopolitan film festival that strives to reflect the diverse character of Anchorage by screening captivating and well-crafted independent films from all over the world.
-The AIFF also provides a forum for the work of independent Alaska filmmakers and opportunities to network with fellow filmmakers.
-In the past, several films receiving jury awards from the AIFF have gone on to win Academy Awards and awards at major film festivals, such as Hot Docs, Tribeca, Sundance, South by Southwest, the Sheffield Doc Fest, and the Seattle International Film Festival.
+AIFF is a cosmopolitan festival that reflects the diverse character of Anchorage by screening captivating and well-crafted independent films from across the globe.
+It also provides a platform for independent Alaska filmmakers to showcase their work and network with fellow filmmakers.
+Several films awarded at AIFF have gone on to win Academy Awards and honors at prestigious festivals such as Hot Docs, Tribeca, Sundance, SXSW, Sheffield Doc Fest, and Seattle International Film Festival.

-The AIFF programmers look to program a wide variety of quality, independent films as colorful as the Northern Lights themselves, in categories of: Narrative & Documentary Features; Dramatic, Comedy, Documentary and Animated Shorts; and films Made in Alaska.
-In addition to this, we also have our beloved youth and family programming and our Feature Screenplay competition.
+Our programming features a wide array of independent films, as colorful as the Northern Lights, in categories such as Narrative and Documentary Features, Dramatic, Comedy, Documentary, and Animated Shorts, as well as films Made in Alaska.
+We also offer beloved youth and family programming and a Feature Screenplay competition.

-Our main host venue is the 400-seat Bear Tooth Theatre, a brew-pub where moviegoers are able to enjoy a drink and delicious food while watching films.
-A variety of other excellent exhibition venues around Anchorage, including the Anchorage Museum, host films and events during the festival.
+Our main venue is the 400-seat Bear Tooth Theatre, a brew-pub where moviegoers can enjoy drinks and delicious food while watching films.
+Additional excellent venues, including the Anchorage Museum, host films and events throughout the festival.

 Narrative Feature